I recently spent some time exploring the Italian Dolomites and now I am convinced that it’s one of the most beautiful places on earth!

 I think by far the best way to get around the Dolomites is by car.
 This allows you to have freedom of when and where you want to go, especially in shoulder seasons when there are limited gondolas open.
 We also noticed that there were limited public transport options available in many of the areas we visited.

 We opted to rent our car in Milan and dropped it off in Venice (for a small one-way fee).
-We always research car rentals through Sky Scanner, Priceline, and Car Rentals to ensure we get the best deal possible.
+In fact, we always research car rentals through Sky Scanner, Priceline, and Car Rentals to ensure we get the best deal possible.
 Be mindful that most rentals in Europe are for manual transmission, so you need to request automatic if that is your preference.

 Note that Italian drivers are quite speedy and can be slightly aggressive in the way they navigate traffic – it’s totally normal!
 Also keep in mind that there are tolls on the major highways (cash or card is fine) and many roads have speed cameras.